alexmcq99/discord-bot/README.md

 ## Set up development environment

 Do the following steps to set up your dev environment to run the discord bot:
-1. Set up your very own discord bot using this [tutorial](https://tinyurl.com/bdewbdxk)
+1. Set up your very own discord bot using this [tutorial](https://tinyurl.com/bdewbdxk).
+Afterwards, you should have your own discord bot token and the bot itself should be added to any servers you want to use it or test it on.
 2. Create a `.env` file in the root directory of this repository
 3. Put your discord token into `.env` as an environment variable named `discord_token`.
 The file should have only one line that looks like this:
 `discord_token = "<insert actual token here>"`